cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 The below table lists suites RECOMMENDED for some elliptic curves.
 The corresponding parameters are given in the following subsections.
-Applications instantiating cryptographic protocols whose security analysis relies on a random oracle that outputs uniform points MUST NOT use a nonuniform encoding.
+Applications instantiating cryptographic protocols whose security analysis relies on a random oracle that outputs points with a uniform distribution MUST NOT use a nonuniform encoding.
 Moreover, applications that use a nonuniform encoding SHOULD carefully analyze the security implications of nonuniformity.